wizzifactory/packi/README.md

 # wizzi-packy
-Bootstrap new packages with Packy.
+Bootstrap new packages with Packi.
 Powered by Wizzi.